authlete/authlete-ruby-quick-start/README.md

 }
 ```

-The authentication callback request that you made just now by the curl
+The authentication callback request that you made just now by the `curl`
 command simulates a request from Authlete, and the response in JSON format
 shown above is an example of authentication callback responses that your
 authentication server is supposed to build.

-Details about the requirements on an authentication callback endpoint
+Details about the requirements for an authentication callback endpoint
 are described soon later.